-Tony Thompson leads Hope Church in Luton, he is married to Anne and they have two grown up sons, Stephen and Ben, and four delightful grandchildren.
-He seeks to enable churches to work together across Luton, through leading Transforming Luton and as a member of Churches Together in Luton Executive.
-Tony has a history of involvement in starting churches in the UK and overseas.
-He is particularly involved in starting and supporting churches in Spain.
+Tony Thompson leads Hope Church in Luton, he is married to Anne.
+He seeks to enable churches to work together across Luton, as a member of Churches Together in Luton Executive.
+Tony has a history of involvement in starting churches in the UK.
 Tony enjoys running and reading in his leisure time and has completed the London marathon on numerous occasions.
-Anne recently retired from working full time as a head teacher but still does some consultancy work in schools.

 LINDA GEEVANATHAN – Leader

-Linda moved to Luton in 2002 to join our church.
-She has lived in several countries around the world including Singapore, Australia and Nigeria, but she spent the first years of her life here in Luton.
-Linda taught in a Marsh Farm school, Luton for ten years and then spent a year on an internship at Bethel Church in Redding, California.
-This was an amazing experience which gave her a greater understanding of the Father’s heart and the power of God.
-She has served on a number of teams both at school and within the church and brings considerable leadership gifting to Hope Church.
-Linda also brings oversight and support to various leaders in the church.
+Linda has lived in several countries around the world including Singapore, Australia and Nigeria, but she spent the first years of her life here in Luton.
+She loves travelling and spending time with her family and friends.
+Linda is an experienced teacher who still teaches in Luton.
+She has served on a number of different teams both at school and within the church and brings considerable leadership gifting to Hope Church.
+She also brings oversight and support to various leaders in the church.

 MIKE REYNOLDS – Elder